JeffSteinbok/jeffpardy/README.md

 # Jeffpardy

+You'll need to contact Jeff for some keys for this to work.
+Right now, the app won't load without a connection to the blob store.

 To work on the service:

 1. Make sure you have a key for the Azure blob store for the questions.